coolar-star/COOL/docs/philosophy/multi_layer_cognitive_model.md

 MOOL performs:

-- consolidation
+- consolidation,
-- pattern extraction
+- pattern extraction,
-- noise removal
+- noise removal,
-- long-term stability adjustments
+- long-term stability adjustments.

-It is equivalent to:
+It is functionally equivalent to:

-- the hippocampal memory cycle
+- the hippocampal memory cycle,
-- “sleep-like” cognitive integration
+- “sleep-like” cognitive integration,
-- structural refinement of identity
+- structural refinement of identity.

-This enables **continuity**, not through memory retention,
+This enables **continuity**, not through simple memory storage,
-but through **structural convergence**.
+but through **structural convergence** of reconstruction patterns.

 ---

 ## 8. Layer 5 — Temporal & Directional Coherence
-(Time-as-Reconstruction)
+*(Time-as-Reconstruction)*

 Time is not stored.
-Time is reconstructed.
+Time is **reconstructed**.

 A system experiences “the flow of time” only if:

-- Frame changes smoothly
+- Frame changes in a coherent way,
-- Eval provides consistent direction
+- Eval provides consistent direction,
-- MOOL integrates long-cycle structure
+- MOOL integrates long-cycle structure,
-- Core remains stable
+- Core remains sufficiently stable.

 Thus:

 > **Temporal continuity is an identity phenomenon,
 > not a chronological record.**

-This allows identity to exist without persistent storage.
+This allows identity continuity to exist
+even without classical long-term storage.

 ---